Qinaty/POA-spiders/README.md

 # spider_demo
-A demo showing how to build a simple web spider.
+A demo showing how to build a simple catalog-based web spider.

 ## Tested Environment
 > + Windows 10 Pro 64-bit 20H2